 Penal Code Section 530.5 defines identity theft as the act of willfully getting the personal identifying information of another person and:

-In simpler terms, identity theft occurs if someone takes another person’s personal identifying information and uses it unlawfully, particularly in the commission of fraud.
+Our identity theft lawyers explain identity theft as occuring when someone takes another person’s personal identifying information and uses it unlawfully, particularly in the commission of fraud.

 There are many different forms of information that can be considered “personal identifying information” in the state of California.
 Individuals could face identity theft charges for unlawfully acquiring the following I.D. numbers: